Wild Hunt: Literature

 In Clive Barker's novel Coldheart Canyon, the story is centered around a bizarre version of The Wild Hunt.
 Also in Sharyn McCrummb's novel GhostRiders, The Wild Hunt is depicted by Civil War soldiers who are constantly reliving the war.

+In Lucy Holland’s 2024 historical fantasy novel Song of the Huntress, the Wild Hunt appears with a gender-swapped version of mythical Britonic King Herla as its leader, who has been tricked into taking on that role by Gwyn ap Nudd, king of the Otherworld.

 Games

 The hunt is featured in CD Projekt Red's 2015 role-playing video game The Witcher 3: Wild Hunt, based on the books, after being referenced heavily during the events and flashbacks of The Witcher and The Witcher 2: Assassins of Kings.
+It reveals to be an army of elven conquerors who seek to conquer the world of The Witcher in order to save themselves from a self-spreading spell known as the White Frost, which freezes the worlds and devastates them.

 In the original Advanced Dungeons & Dragons (1st Edition) expansion "Deities and Demigods" the Wild Hunt is represented under the Celtic Mythos sections as the Master of the Hunt and the Pack of the Wild Hunt.
 Players risk a chance of becoming the hunted, or may be compelled to join the Hunt and track down the source of the evil that summoned it, or if that evil isn't found, participate in the slaughter of an innocent person or large game animal, potentially against their alignment and will.

 In The Elder Scrolls series of role-playing video games, the Wild Hunt is a ritual performed by the Bosmer (wood elves) for war, vengeance, or other times of desperation.
 The elves are transformed into a horde of horrific creatures that kill all in their path.
-The Daedric Lord Hircine is also inspired by the Wild Hunt, especially in The Elder Scrolls III: Morrowind.
+The Daedric Lord Hircine also performs a Wild Hunt ritual more similar to the wild hunt of folklore.
+This ritual was renamed to the "Great hunt" with the release of The Elder Scrolls V: Skyrim.

-The Wild Hunt has been depicted on two different cards in Magic: the Gathering.